ct-clmsn/pyzmq-collectives/README.md

 The trade off is presented in this implementation.
-This library consumes 1 socket every time a communication occurs at the expense and cost of connection initialization.
-Program initialization is faster, the solution is significantly more scalable (ie: no need to over-exhaust operating system resources like file descriptors), and it creates an incentive to minimize the number of communication events (which is what one should always aim to achieve).
+This library consumes 1 socket every time a communication occurs at the expense and cost of connection initialization overhead.
+Program initialization is faster, the solution is significantly more scalable (ie: no need to over-exhaust operating system resources like file descriptors; note a scalability versus peformance trade-off!), and it creates an incentive to minimize the number of communication events (which is what one should always aim to achieve).

 ### License